johnpeart/johnpeart.github.io/src/game/2024-08-11-elden-ring.md

 artwork: "/assets/images/posts/games/elden-ring.png"
 ---

 This must be the hardest, most infuriating game I have ever played.
-Elden Ring likes to teach you a lesson, kick you when you think you're getting good at it, and keeps kicking you until you actually *get* good at it.
+Elden Ring likes to teach you a lesson, kick you when you think you're getting good at it, and keep kicking you until you actually *get* good at it.

 More than 200 hours of gameplay later, and I have finally completed the game not once, not twice, but three times to achieve the platinum trophy.